 Why You Should Be on LinkedIn

-You’ll agree with me that; finding someone who can service your need is different from finding a qualified person who can service that need.
-In the same light, people are looking out for ways to validate “professionals”.
+You’ll agree with me that finding someone who can service your need is different from finding a qualified person who can service that need.
+In the same light, people are looking for ways to validate “professionals”.

 Unless you have a personal site, there’s no better platform that can help you showcase your value as a professional.

-Other social platforms have their positives; but, one of the strong points of the LinkedIn platform, is that it gives you the leverages of networking, collaboration, and career growth.
+Other social platforms have their positives; but, one of the strong points of the LinkedIn platform is that it gives you the leverage of networking, collaboration, and career growth.

 Why People Join LinkedIn